 Stay In And Cook Out: Post Your Photos Below

 In these uncertain times, there's one thing that remains constant: 1 BTU = 1055 joules of pure cooking power.
-OK, so that may not mean much to most of us, and there may be no toilet paper for miles in the age of COVID-19, but you can still rely on the BTUs of your grill or smoker to cook some fantastic food for you and your family.
+OK, so that may not mean much to most of us, and maybe you're isolating at home, but you can still rely on the BTUs of your grill or smoker to cook some fantastic food for you and your family.
 After all, social distancing doesn't mean you can't have any fun.
 Now is the perfect time to get outside and enjoy a backyard barbecue.

 Go outside, grab your tongs (and maybe a beer while you're at it), and spend some quality time at the grill or smoker.
 And we can still get "together" online to cook and share recipes, stories, and one liners.
 If you want to see what other people are up to, search for the hashtag #stayincookout.
 And if you feel like it, post your own photos, videos, and recipes at the bottom of this page.
 Or just post something to make us laugh!
 We could all use more fun in our lives right now.
 Who knows - you could become internet famous!

 If you head out to the grill and realize that it's been a while since you last fired up, take a quick look at our BBQ Season Checklist for some basic maintenance reminders.
 Maybe now's the time to scrape out the old gunk and get your machine purring like a kitten.